TOP 10 WAYS TO VIEW FALL FOLIAGE

 Partake in the season of leaf-peeping as summer fades out and fall bursts in!
 As one of the most picturesque seasons to visit, Bucks County welcomes its colorful foliage of vibrant reds, oranges, and yellows throughout our countryside.

-• Embark on a charming and historic adventure of the Bucks County Covered Bridge Driving Tour.
-Peppered throughout our country back roads, view the twelve beautiful covered bridges and marvel at their incredible authenticity and rich surrounding beauty.
+1) Embark on a charming and historic adventure of the Bucks County Covered Bridge Driving Tour.
+Peppered throughout our country back roads, view the beautiful covered bridges and marvel at their incredible authenticity and rich surrounding beauty.

-• Every weekend in October, board the New Hope and Ivyland Railroad for their annual Fall Foliage Excursion Train.
-All aboard their 1920s vintage passenger coach for a 2 ½ hour journey through the picturesque country side.
+4) Board the New Hope and Ivyland Railroad for their annual Fall Foliage Excursion Train.
+All aboard their 1920s vintage passenger coach for a two and a half hour journey through the picturesque country side.

-• For a bird’s-eye view of the county, climb to the top of Bowman’s Hill Tower.
-Located on the grounds of Washington Crossing Historic Park, the tower provides visitors with breaktaking views across 14 miles of pristine countryside.
+7) For a bird’s-eye view of the county, climb to the top of Bowman’s Hill Tower.
+Located on the grounds of Washington Crossing Historic Park, the tower provides visitors with breathtaking views across 14 miles of pristine countryside.

-• Spend an afternoon biking along the scenic towpath in Delaware Canal State Park.
+8) Spend an afternoon biking along the scenic towpath in Delaware Canal State Park.
 The 60-mile tree-lined towpath provides some of the best foliage viewing in all of Bucks County.
-Pack a picnic, and take in picture-perfect views while enjoying lunch along the canal.
+Pack a picnic and take in picture-perfect views while enjoying lunch along the canal.